The flash zoom setting on speedlights can confuse a lot of people and there are a few things to consider to make sure you’re using it correctly.

 This means that the light rays are more directed in a straight and narrow fashion.

-On the other hand, if you are using a wide angle / low level of zoom like 24mm then the flash head is closer to the front of the unit so the light immediately gets dispersed in a wider angle as it leaves the unit.
+On the other hand, if you are using a wide angle / low level of zoom like 24mm, then the flash head is closer to the front of the unit.
+When you do this the light immediately gets dispersed in a wider angle as it leaves the unit.

 Why Do I Need Flash Zoom?